 Analysis of generic single channel arrays resembles the workflow for two color chip analysis in the largest part.
-The flexible import dialog (see Figure 9) allows for configuration of any tabular text file based data.
+The flexible import dialog (see Figure 10) allows for configuration of any tabular text file based data.
 Please note that you have to specify whether the data originates from an Agilent scanner prior to import to make sure that Robin can correctly remove the header section of the data files.
-Robin will process the input according the configuration chosen in the import dialog an create cleaned-up working copies, leaving the original data untouched.
+Robin will process the input according the configuration chosen in the import dialog and create cleaned-up working copies, leaving the original data untouched.
 In the next step, analogous to Affymetrix data analysis, several assessment methods can be chosen to investigate into the chips’ quality.
 Since most generic single channel chips are not based on a probeset design (several probes per target) but only contain one probe per target transcript, the probeset specific quality checks available for Affymetrix arrays (i.e. PLM-based analyses, RNA degradation plot) cannot be used.